History of the Catholic Church in Japan: Francis Xavier

-Propagation strategy

-Christian books were published in Japanese from the 1590s on, some with more than one thousand copies and from 1601 a printing press was established under the supervision of Soin Goto Thomas, a citizen of Nagasaki with thirty Japanese working full-time at the press.
-Works such as the 'Feiqe Monogatari' were used to teach Portuguese speaking missionaries the Japanese language to propagate Christianity in Japan.
-Liturgical calendars were also printed after 1592 until at least 1634.
-Christian solidarity made also possible missionary mail delivery throughout the country until the end of the 1620s.

-Early expansion
+Alessandro Valignano and the accommodation policy

+Alessandro Valignano, who supervised the Jesuit missions to the Far East from 1574 to 1606, promoted a deep accommodation (Accomodatio) of Japanese culture.
+This basic strategy for Catholic proselytism, also called "adaptationism", put the advance of the Christian faith above adherence to traditional Christian behavior.
+He attempted to avoid cultural frictions by making a compromise with local customs that other missionaries viewed as conflicting with Catholic values.
-By 1579, at the height of missionary activity, there were about 130,000 converts.

-By the end of the 16th century, the Japanese mission had become the largest overseas Christian community that was not under the rule of a European power.
-Since 1582, its uniqueness had been emphasized by Alessandro Valignano, who promoted a deeper accommodation of Japanese culture.
-Japan was then the sole overseas country in which all members of those confraternities were locals, as was the case with Christian missions in Mexico, Peru, Brazil, the Philippines, or India, in spite of the presence of a colonial elite.
+By 1579, there were about 130,000 converts.
+By 1603, according to Jesuit estimates of the time, the Japanese mission had become the largest overseas Christian community that was not under the rule of a European power, counting c.
+200,000-300,000 converts, 190 churches, and 122 Jesuits in activity.
+The Jesuits possessed in 1614 eleven colleges, sixty-four residences, two novitiates, and two seminaries; according to Ludwig von Pastor (citing Steichen (194) and L. Delplace (1884)), the total number of Christians in Japan was c.
+1,000,000.
+Its uniqueness meant that Japan was then the sole overseas country in which all members of those confraternities were locals, as was the case with Christian missions in Mexico, Peru, Brazil, the Philippines, or India, in spite of the presence of a colonial elite.

 The earliest success Christianity witnessed in Japan occurred in Kyushu.
 Conversions of local warlords like Ōmura Sumitada, Arima Yoshisada, and Ōtomo Sōrin led to the conversion of many of their subjects.
 The conversion of several elites in the area was likely due to the decentralized nature of the Sengoku period where warlords vied for control among themselves.
 This power vacuum led some warlords to believe that being more open to external sources of power and legitimacy as a possible method to gain an advantage.

 As several daimyos and their subjects converted to Christianity, the destruction of Buddhist and Shinto temples and shrines would often accompany it, with the Jesuits also contributing to the destruction and persecutions.
 Buddhist monks and Shinto priests would face persecution by being forcefully evicted out of the temples which were then reused as Christian facilities.
 Some Christian daimyos also ordered the forced marriage of monks.